 Each data surface has total of 605 tracks and is capable of recording 8,010,240 bytes of unformatted data on 596 tracks.
-Two error-free spare tracks are provided for track reallocation due to possible media flaws.
+Two error-free spare tracks are provided for track reallocation in the event new media flaws should occur.